tinfoilboy/sonne/README.md

 # computare

 A fast and simple program for counting lines in files as an alternative to programs like cloc written in C++.
-Designed to be more extensible respecting files like `.gitignore` or a custom `.computareignore` file.
+Designed to be more extensible and to allow for

 ## Building